sparrowcode/sparrowcode.io-content/en/tutorials/sf-symbols-3.md

 ## Symbol Variant

-Some symbols have shape support, e.g. a bell `bell` can be inscribed in a quadart or a circle.
+Some symbols have shape support, e.g. a bell `bell` can be inscribed in a quadrat or a circle.
 In `UIKit` you have to call them by name - for example `bell.square`, but in SwiftUI there is a modifier `.symbolVariant()`:

 ```swift
 // The bell is crossed out